Free Walking Sightseeing Tour #1 in Ostend, Belgium

 The Dominican Church is a church building in the West Flemish city of Ostend, located at Christinastraat 95.

-The Leopoldpark in Ostend (Belgium) was designed by garden architect Louis Fuchs (1818-1904) after the model of an English park, with bridges, hiking trails and flower beds.
-The park was partly constructed over the old city walls, but also partly outside in the military domain.
-It has an area of approximately 5 hectares.
+The Leopold Park in Ostend (Belgium) was designed by the garden architect Louis Fuchs (1818-1904) on the model of an English park, with bridges, walkways and flower beds.
+The park was partly laid out over the old city walls, but also partly outside them in military domain.
+It has an area of about five hectares.

 Share